 Written by: Jon Suyko Pharm.D., BCPS UCHealth Highlands Ranch

-The purpose of this PQI is to discuss the option of using isatuximab-irfc (Sarclisa®) for multiple myeloma patients who have been refractory to one to three prior lines of therapy or have had two prior treatment therapies including treatment with lenalidomide and a protease inhibitor.
+Description: The purpose of this PQI is to discuss the option of using isatuximab-irfc (Sarclisa) for multiple myeloma patients who have been refractory to one to three prior lines of therapy or have had two prior treatment therapies including treatment with lenalidomide and a proteasome inhibitor.

-ICARIA-MM was a phase 3 trial which compared the regimen of isatuximab-irfc plus pomalidomide and low dose dexamethasone to pomalidomide plus low dose dexamethasone alone in patients who received two or more prior treatment therapies and had failed lenalidomide and a proteasome inhibitor3.
-The triplet therapy of isatuximab-irfc plus pomalidomide and low dose dexamethasone reduced the risk of disease progression or death by 40% compared to pomalidomide plus dexamethasone alone.4 In the IKEMA study, isatuximab-irfc plus carfilzomib and dexamethasone was compared to carfilzomib and dexamethasone alone.
+ICARIA-MM was a phase 3 trial which compared the regimen of isatuximab-irfc plus pomalidomide and low dose dexamethasone to pomalidomide plus low dose dexamethasone alone in patients who received two or more prior therapies including lenalidomide and a proteasome inhibitor.3 The triplet therapy of isatuximab-irfc plus pomalidomide and low dose dexamethasone reduced the risk of disease progression or death by 40% compared to pomalidomide plus dexamethasone alone.4 In the IKEMA study, isatuximab-irfc plus carfilzomib and dexamethasone was compared to carfilzomib and dexamethasone alone.
 This combination reduced the risk of disease progression or death by 45% compared to carfilzomib and dexamethasone alone.6

-- Pre-medication is recommended to reduce risk of infusion reactions5
+- Pre-medication is recommended to reduce risk of infusion related reactions5

-- Diphenhydramine 25-50mg orally or IV.
+- Diphenhydramine 25 mg-50 mg orally or IV.
 Note: IV route is preferred for the first four infusions

-- Verify dosing of isatuximab-irfc is 10 mg/kg intravenous infusion every week for 4 weeks followed by every 2 weeks in combination with pomalidomide and dexamethasone until disease progression or unacceptable toxicity.
+- Verify dosing of isatuximab-irfc is 10 mg/kg intravenous infusion every week for 4 weeks (induction) followed by every 2 weeks in combination with pomalidomide and dexamethasone or carfilzomib and dexamethasone until disease progression or unacceptable toxicity

 - Isatuximab-irfc is available in 100mg/5ml vials and 500mg/25 ml vials

-- The binding of isatuximab-irfx to CD38 of red blood cells may result in a false positive indirect Coombs test.
+- Binding of isatuximab-irfc to CD38 of red blood cells may result in a false positive indirect coombs test

 Patient Centered Activities: